Forward Industries, Inc. (NASDAQ:FORD) Shares Sold by Renaissance Technologies LLC

-Renaissance Technologies LLC trimmed its stake in shares of Forward Industries, Inc. (NASDAQ:FORD) by 18.0% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Renaissance Technologies LLC reduced its holdings in shares of Forward Industries, Inc. (NASDAQ:FORD) by 18.0% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 677,852 shares of the textile maker’s stock after selling 148,678 shares during the quarter.
-Renaissance Technologies LLC owned 6.81% of Forward Industries worth $2,006,000 at the end of the most recent quarter.
+Renaissance Technologies LLC owned approximately 6.81% of Forward Industries worth $2,006,000 as of its most recent filing with the SEC.

-In other news, Director James W. Ziglar sold 30,000 shares of the company’s stock in a transaction dated Wednesday, September 1st.
-The stock was sold at an average price of $2.52, for a total transaction of $75,600.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Over the last ninety days, insiders have sold 56,000 shares of company stock valued at $134,940.
-Insiders own 28.20% of the company’s stock.
+In other news, Director James W. Ziglar sold 30,000 shares of the business’s stock in a transaction dated Wednesday, September 1st.
+The stock was sold at an average price of $2.52, for a total value of $75,600.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders sold a total of 56,000 shares of company stock valued at $134,940 over the last three months.
+Company insiders own 28.20% of the company’s stock.

 About Forward Industries